kbase/kb_sdk_plus/doc/test_dependencies.md

 # Test Dependencies

+TODO DOCS redo all this.
+Test setup is much simpler now.
+Use SDKMAN for java

 All of the following commands were used to set up the VirtualBox/Vagrant image that is used for tests and development.
 You don't need to do any of this on your own machine if you run tests through Vagrant.
 This is only kept here as a record of all the required steps in case we ever need to rebuild our image.

 ## Basics